DmitriLyalikov/pico-bridge/README.md

 ****Another Design decision is whether or not to continuously advertise slave status codes.
 If the Host tries to clock in a response too early, the slave can simply shift out a SLAVE_BUSY code until SlaveResponse is ready.
 If not, the Response is written on the next transfer, but the host will not know exactly when that Response will come.
 Also it should not be necessary to create a new message simply to read the response, so maybe the host should send a ReadREQ code that states it is not a message but a transfer to read from MISO the Response.****

+### **Optimizations**
+One assumption that can be integrated into this design is that a host or application will typically make the same host commands repeatedly.
+For example, a Device may be being configured with a JTAG interface, so repeated writes and reads to the same interface will be done.

+****Another design decision is to include a static state that stores the most recent interface used as the default interface in a LIFO fashion to remove the need to always specify the interface in every transaction.
+This may cause issues with creating more states, and it is only removing 3 bits.****